DSI2I: Dense Style for Unpaired Image-to-Image Translation: Introduction

 Unpaired image-to-image (UI2I) translation aims to translate a source image to a target image domain by training a deep network using images from the source and target domains without ground-truth input-translation pairs.
 In the exemplar-based scenario (UEI2I), an additional target image exemplar is provided as input so as to further guide the style translation.
 Ultimately, the resulting translation should 1) preserve the content/semantics of the source image; 2) convincingly seem to belong to the target domain; and 3) adopt the specific style of the target exemplar image.

-Existing UEI2I strategies~\cite{huang2018munit, lee2018drit} encode the style of the exemplar using a global, image-level feature vector.
-While this has proven to be effective for relatively simple scenes, it leads to undesirable artifacts for complex, multi-object ones, as illustrated in Fig.~\ref{fig:intro}, where appearance information of the dominating semantic regions, such as sky, unnaturally bleeds into other semantic areas, such as the road, tree and buildings.
-Some methods~\cite{shen2019init, bhattacharjee2020dunit, jeong2021mguit, kim2022instaformer} address this by computing instance-wise or class-wise style representations.
+Some existing UEI2I strategies~\cite{huang2018munit, lee2018drit} encode the style of the exemplar using a global, image-level feature vector.
+While this has proven to be effective for relatively simple scenes, it leads to undesirable artifacts for complex, multi-object ones, as illustrated in Fig.~\ref{fig:intro}, where appearance information of the dominating semantic regions, such as sky, unnaturally bleeds into other semantic areas, such as the road, trees and buildings.
+Other UEI2I methods~\cite{bhattacharjee2020dunit, jeong2021mguit, kim2022instaformer, shen2019init} address this by computing instance-wise or class-wise style representations.
 However, they require knowledge of the scene semantics, e.g., segmentation masks or bounding boxes during training, which limits their applicability.

-Here, by contrast, we propose to model style densely.
+By contrast, we propose to model style densely.
 That is, we represent the style of an image with a feature tensor that has the same spatial resolution as the content one.
-The difficulty in doing so lies in the fact that style information can then more easily pollute the content one, and vice versa.
-To prevent this and encourage the disentanglement of style and content, we utilize perceptual and adversarial losses on randomly-stylized content representations, which encourages the model to preserve fidelity and semantics in the absence of a dense style component.
+The difficulty of having spatial information in style is that style information can more easily pollute the content one, and vice versa.
+To prevent this and encourage the disentanglement of style and content, we utilize perceptual and adversarial losses, which encourages the model to preserve the source content and semantics.

-Dense style representation alone is not beneficial for UEI2I as spatial arrangement of each dense style component is only applicable for its own image.
-Hence, we propose a cross-domain semantic correspondence module to spatially arrange/warp the dense style of the target image for the source content.
-To that end, we utilize the vision backbone from CLIP \cite{radford2021clip} as feature extractor and find correspondence between the features of source and target images using Optimal Transport \cite{cuturi2013sinkhorn,liu2020scot}.
+A dense style representation alone is not beneficial for UEI2I as the spatial arrangement of each dense style component is only applicable for its own image.
+Hence, we propose a cross-domain semantic correspondence module to spatially arrange/warp the dense style of the target image to the source content.
+To that end, we utilize the CLIP~\cite{radford2021clip} vision backbone as feature extractor and establish correspondences between the features of the source and target images using Optimal Transport~\cite{cuturi2013sinkhorn,liu2020scot}.